-All of the 2020 combined Property Assessment and Tax Notices were mailed out on Friday, May 29, so if you have not received your notice make sure you give City Hall a call and they can provide you with a reprint.
+The 2021 combined Property Assessment and Tax Notices will be mailed out prior to May 30th, 2021.
+If you do not receive your notice, make sure you give City Hall a call and they can provide you with a re-print.

 For more information, please call 403-362-5188.